Most Forgiving Putters In 2026 Tested And Reviewed

 Futurist(Extra Large)

-Futurist style putter head
+Futurist style putter

-The “Max MOI” or “Futurist” putter shapes are a brand new category that take the mallet concept into the next century and beyond with elaborate, intricate designs that often extend the putter head out into space and leave exotic holes with no material at all, again in an effort to distribute weight to the maximum degree while still not exceeding limits that feel balanced and controllable to the golfer.
+The “Max MOI” or “Futurist” putter shapes are a brand new category that take the mallet concept into the next century and beyond with elaborate, intricate designs that often extend the head of the putter out into space and leave exotic holes with no material at all, again in an effort to distribute weight to the maximum degree while still not exceeding limits that feel balanced and controllable to the golfer.

 These designs eschew all of the classic design norms to focus on one thing and one thing only: maximum stability.
 So why doesn’t everybody use these?
-Some golfers feel they sacrifice an ability to feel the putt, make athletic micro-adjustments in the stroke, and that the heavier heads limit their ability to control slight variations in touch required for lag putting on fast greens at a very high level.
+Some golfers feel they sacrifice an ability to feel the putt, make athletic micro-adjustments in the putting stroke, and that the heavier heads limit their ability to control slight variations in touch required for lag putting and distance control on fast greens at a very high level.

-Shaft and Neck Styles
+Putter Shaft and Neck Styles

 Center Shaft